timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 %% What is memory management? %%
 %% --controlling what we remember and how we remember it %%
-%% Why, briefly and according to earlier mentions---flashcards %%
 %% Flashcards as explicit memory management, %%
- %% sentence + pointer %%
+%% sentence + pointer/link-to-later-section? %%
+%% Why, briefly %%
+%% and according to earlier posts suggesting flashcards %%
 %% What link to emotional regulation? %%
 %% --management of intrusive, unprocessed memories %% The ultimate purpose of our memory management